| Important note: Images and videos posted on this

 by a system of direct controls.
 Overall, the government had to convince the Israeli population to tighten their belts and

+reduce their standard of living (Balabkins, P.98).[23]
 To add to the problem of large immigration, Israel also suffered massive destruction during the 1948 Independence War.

 After Arab nations from neighboring countries learned of Israel independence, they attacked Israel from all fronts.
 Israel